 In Chicago.

-And uh people noted that the service people, the National Guard troops, looked a little bit obese, like all of them, not just a few of them, but all the ones in the picture looked pretty poorly.
+And people noted that the service people, the National Guard troops, looked a little bit obese, like all of them.

-Paging P. Hegzeth.
+Paging P. Hagseth.

 Now, I assumed that the Secretary of War is not following me on X, right?

-And then this morning I thought maybe he follows me.
+And then this morning I thought, maybe he follows me.

 So I took a look.

-But he would have actually seen me and other people mentioned that those guys are not that those particular uh I we appreciate their service, of course, but their uh their physical fitness was not up to P. Hegseth's level, and apparently he acted on it.
+Those particular, we appreciate their service, of course, but their physical fitness was not up to P. Hankseth's level, and apparently he acted on it.

-He actually he actually pulled some of those guys out, and I don't know what happens.
+He actually pulled some of those guys out.

 I don't think they're out of the service.